 Do I have to worry about complications while administering fluids?

 Assuming that you manage to follow the procedure exactly as advised by the vets then complications should be fairly uncommon.
-In most case, you only see cat subcutaneous fluids leaking, negligible bleeding and so on.
+In most cases, you only see cat subcutaneous fluids leaking, negligible bleeding and so on.
 However, if your furball develops a swelling at the inject site which causes it great distress, notify your veterinarian as that could be an abscess.